 We just love Madagascar.
 Bet you didn’t know that it’s actually the fourth largest island on the planet, and at 587,041 km², it’s even bigger than Germany!
 One of the reasons that it is such a rich wildlife destination is that it wasn’t discovered until 500AD which gives it 300,000 years of extra time without Homo sapiens than the rest of Africa.
 It is, therefore, a wildlife (and nature) enthusiast’s dream.
 Although its tourism infrastructure is not as developed as some of its African cousins like South Africa and Tanzania, the tourism industry is growing and there are some superb lodges and camps across the country that offer fantastic experiences.
 In addition to the country’s rich and diverse culture, the pull for many will be Madagascar’s diverse habitats.
 You’ll find tropical rainforests and huge fields of razor-sharp limestone pinnacles as well as massive baobab trees, caves, mangroves swamps and white-sand beaches and islands.
 The country offers a number of exciting activities which make it a brilliant holiday spot.
 From kayaking, diving, hiking and horse riding to taking it easy on a secluded beach.
 There really is something for everyone.

 Madagascar has a really diverse climate, which means that some times of the year are better than others - depending on the things you’d like to do, of course.
 It’s worth bearing in mind that the wettest months are January through to early March when the island experiences its yearly cyclone season, but as a general rule the rest of the year is open season!
 April is a relatively quiet month to visit post-cyclone so you’d be able to experience some super quiet beaches and superb lush landscapes.
-Between July and September, you’ll get the opportunity to see humpback whales in the northwest, which combines beautifully with some super weather for beach bumming.
+Between July and September, you’ll get the opportunity to see humpback whales in several areas along the coastline, which combines beautifully with some super weather for beach bumming.
 From September to December the weather will be much warmer and wildlife will be thriving.
 You’re therefore likely to see lemurs at their most active, with their young being born from October onward.
 This time of the year is also great for seeing whale sharks off the coast of Nosy Be island in the northwest.
 Remember, we are here to help you plan so give us a call and we can help you design the perfect itinerary!

 What a toughie!
 Madagascar is an incredible country and visitors really are spoilt for choice when it comes to ‘top sights’.
 If you’ve seen the DreamWorks Animation, “Madagascar”, you’ll be very familiar with the country’s lemurs (all of which are endemic), but in truth, it has some of the most unique wildlife in the world.
 It is one of just 17 countries in the world with Conservation International’s ‘megadiverse’ status.
 Don’t forget the island also has 4,800 km of magnificent coastline and clusters of picture-perfect islands which makes this a superb spot for some marine life, too.
 Iconic shots of the country usually include baobabs (aka the ‘upside-down tree’) and are home to 7 out of the world’s 8 species.
 The reality is that Madagascar offers a huge variety of wildlife and habitats and therefore combining rainforests, dry deciduous forest, islands and beaches with the rich local culture will make a holiday here a total win.
 It really does depend on your interests, though but trust us when we say there will be something to suit everyone.
 The best thing to do is pick up the phone to speak to our Madagascar specialist (and MD!)
 Rob so he can help you to plan the perfect trip.